erodrigufer/CS_Resources/README.md

 ## Databases
 * [How does database indexing work?](https://stackoverflow.com/questions/1108/how-does-database-indexing-work): Stackoverflow discussion about how database indexing works and why it is useful.
 It provides other links to other threads discussing the same topic.

+### SQL
+* [Animate SQL](https://animatesql.com/): Animated web resource to better the functionality of SQL commands in a graphical way.

 ## SaaS
 ### Pricing
 * [Pricing low touch SaaS](https://stripe.com/en-gb-de/atlas/guides/saas-pricing)